 Become a NNAS Navigator Award Provider

-- You will need to read and agree to the Provider Terms
+- You must read and agree to the Provider Terms

 - You will need to supply evidence of current Public Liability Insurance – email this to firstname.lastname@example.org

-- Once the required information is submitted, we will email an invoice for the registration fee (£75)
+- Once the required information is submitted, we will email an invoice for the registration fee.
+Currently, this fee is £110 (includes a £20 set up fee), plus the cost of the new edition Outdoor Navigation handbook for Tutors at £17.50

 - For non-UK based organisations wishing to register, please contact the NNAS office in the first instance.